Marketing automaton is the topic of conversation across the world of marketing. And it’s so much more than a buzzword or a passing trend.

 Make sure you’re taking advantage of out of the box connectors and don’t be intimidated by API.

 Connect to your CRM, data warehouses, CMS, eCommerce engine, and any other platform where sharing data could be beneficial.
-In a data driven world, these connections are bound to benefit multiple teams within your company.
+In a marketing automation and data driven world, these connections are bound to benefit multiple teams within your company.

 Tip 7: Enable

-Integrations will allow you to get critical information to your sales and customer support teams.
+Integrations between your automation software(s) and marketing platforms, will allow you to get critical information to your sales and customer support teams.

 Any marketing data that you can share will help enable various colleagues to prioritize and personalize their efforts.
 Here are some examples: